intel/rohd-hcl/doc/components/multiplier_components.md

 Once you have a partial product matrix, you would like to add up the addends.
 Traditionally this is done using compression trees which instantiate 2:1 and 3:2 column compressors (or carry-save adders) to reduce the matrix to two addends.
 The final two addends are often added with an efficient final adder.

 Our `ColumnCompressor` class uses a delay-driven approach to efficiently compress the rows of the partial product matrix.
-Its only argument is a `PartialProductGenerator`, and it creates a list of `ColumnQueue`s containing the final two addends stored by column after compression.
+Its only argument is a `PartialProductArray` (base class of `PartialProductGenerator`), and it creates a list of `ColumnQueue`s containing the final two addends stored by column after compression.
 An `extractRow`routine can be used to extract the columns.  `ColumnCompressor` currently has an extension `EvaluateColumnCompressor` which can be used to print out the compression progress.
 Here is the legend for these printouts.

 - `ppR,C` = partial product entry at row R, column C
 - `sR,C` = sum term coming last from row R, column C